sarkar-segfault/qqg/README.md

 and boom, you can invoke it as `qqg`

 # usage
-qqg parses `.qq` files, and runs them as quizzes. to get started, create a file `test.qq` and write:
+qqg parses `.qq` (quick-quiz) files, and runs them as quizzes. to get started, create a file `test.qq` and write:
 ```quick-quiz
 title "quick-quiz-generator" by "sarkar-segfault"